bookofproofs/bookofproofs.github.io/_sources/history/18th-century/celsius.md

 * In it, Celsius shows that, in his previous measures of the meridian in France, Cassini had committed bigger mistakes than the ones he was accusing them of having made.
 * Due to the success of the Lapland expedition, Celsius received a pension of 1000 livres per year from the French government.
 * When he returned to Uppsala, Celsius worked to improve the standing of astronomy in Uppsala and Sweden, which had been in decline.
-* Celsius, who never married, lived in the building.
 * When building a precise thermometer, Celsius invented a new scale divided into 100 degrees, with 0 being the boiling point of water and 100 its freezing point.
 * To justify his choice, Celsius carried out a number of experiments: he showed the freezing point did not change when varying latitude or pressure and that the boiling point did not depend on the length of the boiling time or the origin of the water.
 * Celsius had studied the numerous temperature scales of the time during his travels through Europe in hopes of creating an international scale.